 "I come with a lot of confidence and a lot of desire to do well.
 It's a very motivating, ambitious project.
 I'm a player who always wants to win.
 It's one of the top clubs in the world."

-Cavani first moved to the San Paolo from Palermo back in 2010, and developed into a key player with the Neapolitan clubs, helping them to the 2012 Coppa Italia and a second-placed finish in Serie A last term.
+Cavani moved to Napoli from Palermo back in 2010 and developed into a key player with the club, helping them to the 2012 Coppa Italia and a second-placed finish in Serie A last term.

 He began his professional career with Danubio in 2005 and first moved to Europe two yers later.